 Upload/download of huge files and batches

 An increase in the number of users in your home may be slowing available speeds, especially if each person is using multiple devices.
-Turn off unused devices or limit the number of connected devices in your household.
+With Spectrum Advanced WiFi, you can turn off unused devices or limit the number of connected devices in your household.

 Distance between router and device and physical barriers like closed doors, walls and floors can affect the Internet speed you get on your device.
 Move your router to a location near where you use the Internet the most.